 Among other highlights of their local countercultural career, Ze Whiz Kidz opened for shock-rock icon Alice Cooper on July 9 and 10, 1971, at Seattle’s Paramount Theatre, where they performed an original 1950s-themed show titled “Puttin’ Out Is Dreamsville.”
 Apparently, their collective flamboyance then intimidated even the infamous Cooper.
 According to J. Satz Beret, “Who else would you put on the bill with Alice Cooper, except the Whiz Kidz?
 Alice said at the end of the show — being as outrageous as he is — he said to us, ‘You scare me!'”

-Tomata du Plenty’s birth state of New York played a reciprocal role in the Whiz Kidz tale when he and Gorilla Rose left the troupe to move to New York City in 1973.
-After arriving there, they witnessed the nascent punk rock scene at the now-legendary club CBGB, and du Plenty eventually opened there for the Ramones, Blondie, and other such then-obscure acts as a one-man cabaret performer.
+Tomata du Plenty’s birth state of New York played a reciprocal role in the Whiz Kidz tale when he and kindred ex-Cockette Fayette Hauser left Seattle to move to New York City in 1973.
+After arriving there, they witnessed the nascent punk rock scene at the now-legendary club CBGB, where they would eventually open for Blondie, the Ramones, and other such then-obscure acts as “guerrilla comedy” performers along with Gorilla Rose and other former Whiz Kidz.
 Catalyzed by the CBGB scene, du Plenty and Rose returned to Seattle in 1975.
-During their NYC sojourn, Ze Whiz Kidz had become a relatively conventional rock band, similar to the New York Dolls, for whom they opened at Seattle’s Moore Theatre on March 14, 1974, before finally drifting apart circa 1975.
+During their NYC sojourn, Ze Whiz Kidz had become a relatively conventional rock band, similar to the New York Dolls, for whom they opened at Seattle’s Moore Theatre on March 14, 1974, before finally drifting apart during the following year.

 Several early West Coast punk rock bands emerged from the demise of Ze Whiz Kidz.
 Tomata du Plenty, Melba Toast, and Rio de Janeiro went on to form the Tupperwares, who famously played at the May 1, 1976, TMT Show, generally considered Seattle’s first true punk rock concert, about which more follows below.
 Meanwhile, circa 1977, J. Satz Beret formed the Lewd, who would soon move from Seattle to San Francisco, where they would eventually record and release the now-classic 1982 punk rock album American Wino.
 Ze Whiz Kidz’ ultimate legacy continues to thrive locally today, since certain former members of the troupe would eventually go on to join One Reel (for decades the organizer of Seattle’s annual Bumbershoot arts festival), Teatro ZinZanni, and other crucial Seattle-area arts organizations.